Psychedelic/plug-docs/docs/index.md

 Welcome to Plug's developer documentation.
 Learn how to integrate Plug into Internet Computer applications to provide **seamless onboardings and transactions with a user's Principal ID wallet**.

 **Important**: Plug is currently in development, and is soon to be released to the public as a browser extension.
+This is a placeholder documentation and will be updated with the final interfaces/guides on release.

 Plug is a browser crypto wallet & identity/authentication provider for the Internet Computer, compatible with Cycles, ICP, and soon will allow anyone to add any Internet Computer token to it.